Associate Director of Development and Communications

 Personal Website: https://www.alexperezgarcia.com/

-As Associate Director of Development and Communications at ADA 25 Advancing Leadership, Alex is responsible for growing this startup organization through internal and external content production and high-quality fundraising campaigns.
+As Associate Director of Development and Communications at ADA 25 Advancing Leadership, Alex is growing this startup nonprofit organization through strategic high-quality fundraising, community outreach, and internal and external content management.
 Previously, Alex was a Program Associate at The Chicago Community Trust, where she managed several projects related to the Trust’s commitment to racial equity, disability inclusion, and strategic growth for diverse populations and disinvested neighborhoods.
-In her tenure at the Trust, she was integral to the incubation and launch of the new nonprofit organization, ADA 25 Advancing Leadership, the only leadership program in the nation that connects leaders with disabilities with civic engagement opportunities.
+In her tenure at the Trust, she was integral to the incubation and launch of ADA 25 Advancing Leadership, the only leadership program in the nation that connects leaders with disabilities with civic engagement opportunities.
 Alex started at the Trust through the University of Chicago Public Interest Program (UCPIP), now the Kimpton Fellows program, a competitive one-year fellowship opportunity for graduates interested in launching their career in the public sector at high-impact organizations.

 Areas of Expertise: Development, Marketing/PR, Program Development, Public Policy, Other